 Common pitfall: Not performing an LP in all patients who are newly diagnosed as CrAg positive.
 The absence of any symptoms of meningitis does not exclude CM; approximately one in three patients with asymptomatic antigenaemia have concurrent CM.

-Clinical trials have shown that IPT has an additive effect with ART in preventing incident TB in HIV-infected patients.97,98 In the South African trial, there was a 37% reduction in incident TB when patients receiving ART were prescribed IPT (vs. placebo) for 12 months.
-This benefit applied irrespective of tuberculin skin test (TST) status, and the trial included patients established on ART.
+Clinical trials have shown that tuberculosis preventive therapy (TPT) has an additive effect with ART in preventing incident TB in patients with HIV.
+132, 133 In a South African trial, there was a 37% reduction in incident TB when patients receiving ART were prescribed IPT (vs. placebo) for 12 months.
+132 This benefit applied irrespective of tuberculin skin test (TST) status, and the trial included patients established on ART.